Loggia Lanzi

 Description

-The Loggia Lanzi differs from the slightly gloomy Palazzo Vecchio in its “live” and open appearance.
+The Lanzi Loggia differs from the slightly gloomy Palazzo Vecchio in its "lively" and open appearance.
 Built in the late Gothic style, it impresses with its light proportions, graceful columns and sculptures.
 The first of them (Judith) appeared here as a sign of the expulsion of the Medici family, who ruled the city for more than 150 years.
-It was no coincidence that the figure was located here; it was this woman who beheaded the commander Holofernes, who captured the heroine’s homeland.
-The townspeople liked the allegory, and the sculpture began to represent the end of the Medici reign.
+The figure is located here for a reason, it was this woman who beheaded the commander Holofernes, who captured the heroine's homeland.
+The townspeople liked the allegory, and the sculpture began to represent the end of the Medici rule.
 But the Medici themselves were not going to give up, and soon returned to their places.

-They liked the idea of arranging an open museum, and within a short period of time the indoor gallery became the owner of a sculpture of Perseus beheading the Gorgon Medusa.
-And this choice was also not made by chance: in this way the Medici warned all those who were dissatisfied.
-Today there are 15 sculptures in the Loggia Lanzi, but only two of them are originals.
+They liked the idea of setting up an outdoor museum, and within a short period of time, the indoor gallery became the owner of a sculpture of Perseus beheading the Gorgon Medusa.
+And this choice was also not made by chance: in this way, the Medici warned all the dissatisfied.
+Today, there are 15 sculptures in the Lanzi Loggia, but only two of them are authentic.
 All the others are beautifully executed copies.
-On the steps of the Loggia there are still the Medici family coats of arms, and there is an inscription on the wall indicating the change of the calendar.
+The Medici family coats of arms are still on the steps of the Loggia, and there is an inscription on the wall indicating a change in the calendar.
 The entrance is decorated with two stone lions.
-Moreover, one of them is already 2000 years old, and the second lion barely reaches its 500th anniversary.
+At the same time, one of them has already turned 2000 years old, and the second lion is barely reaching his 500th birthday.

 Loggia Lanzi - geographical coordinates